STAND. COM. REP. NO. 157

 State of Hawaii

-Your Committee on Economic Development and Taxation, to which was referred S.B.
-No. 1499 entitled:
+Your Committee on Judiciary, to which was referred H.B.
+No. 444 entitled:

-"A BILL FOR AN ACT RELATING TO TAX ADMINISTRATION,"
+"A BILL FOR AN ACT RELATING TO CIVIL UNIONS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1499, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1499, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 444, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 444, H.D.
+1, and be placed on the calendar for Third Reading.